German Shepherds Survive 22 Days Trapped in Abandoned Missile Silo

 Walking slowly along private property that was fenced off, Jessica came across a hole in the fence and proceeded to enter the field through the opening.
 Unsure of what to expect, but looking for some sort of closure, Jessica walked into the silo very slowly, keeping her eyes and ears open for anything.

-“They were standing in this huge hole filled with about six inches of water,” said Jessica.
+“They were standing in this huge hole filled with about 6 inches of water,” said Jessica.
 “I knew I could not lift them out of the hole alone without injuring them, so I called 9-1-1.”

 Though neither seemed to have any noticeable injuries, the pair was visibly emaciated.
 Jessica immediately rushed them to Pet Emergency Clinic in Spokane, Washington to be evaluated and treated.

-After weeks of close observation, recheck appointments, and small changes to help them readjust back to normal living, Ziva and Zeus are on their way back to a full recovery.
+After weeks of close observation, recheck appointments, and small changes to help them readjust back to normal living, Ziva and Zeus are on their way to a full recovery.

 “The staff at Pet Emergency treated Ziva and Zeus with so much care; they were so thoughtful with them,” said Jessica.
 “Having pet insurance saved our bank account and let us focus on getting our dogs better rather than stressing over the bills.”